 After seven years of doing our western blot study, Quest laboratories will no longer transport our western blot samples for us.
 If you live in a city or can travel to a city that has an AnyLabTestNow, we can use them to draw your blood, spin and ship it.
 They have been very helpful.
 There is a minimal charge for that.
 You will need a health care provider to order the test for you, you cannot order it yourself.
 You can use your regular clinician or I can be the clinician ordering the test.

 I am happy to help you obtain a herpes western blot.
 People generally want to do this to get the most accurate herpes antibody testing available.
 Often, they wish to confirm or deny a low positive result.
 We know that about 50% of people who test positive in the range of 1.1 to 3.5 don’t actually have herpes and this test will help sort that out.
+It is a Center for Disease Control recommendation that everyone with an IgG results in this low positive range obtain a western blot.
 Or perhaps someone has had a negative result on the screening test and because that test misses some infections, they want the best test available to be more certain about their negative status.
 Or maybe someone has had a higher positive result but has never had symptoms and they want to be certain the test result is correct.
 All of these are reasons to obtain a herpes western blot.
 It is considered the gold standard of herpes testing.
 But it is not easily available.

 If you want to pursue this, here are the steps to obtaining the test.
 Our physical clinic is now officially closed so there is no one to talk to on the phone about this to set it up initially.
 You just have to follow the pretty clear steps listed below.